-Wondering how?
+Wondering how I revisited London Town?
 A little was research, a little was luck and another was going with the flow.

 Since I knew this city was a repeat for me I decided to reach out to some friends in the U.K. and ask where they went when they came to visit London.
 I was told by Tom who I met in Budapest during this trip to check out Brick Lane’s Sunday Market and Shoreditch area as well as checking out the food markets.
 Definitely cool and young neighborhoods with lots of art and culture.
 Justin who I met in Prague last year recommended one of his favorite places, Primrosa Hill for an awesome view of the city.
 The beautiful weather worked in Andrew and my favor quite nicely so picking up a bottle of wine in a shop in Camden and enjoying the park, sun and view of London was a lovely way to spend our Sunday afternoon.